frostglitch/frostglitch.github.io/essays/crafting-the-design-patterns.md

 ## A Singleton Spider-farm

 An option that players can do in minecraft is a spider-farm which can be easily done by trapping it with blocks.
-Players can utilize this to intialize cobweb farming as material for the players to use.
+Players can utilize this to initialize cobweb farming as material for the players to use.
 The downside to this is if not managed correctly or watched over well, the spiders can very easily attack the players back unexpectedly and could hypothetically kill them if not prepared well enough to fight them back.
 This is similar to a singleton where it is a global variable that can be accessed by any files but could lead to negative consequences if not watched over carefully since it can be accessed and changed very easily.

 ```
 #include<stdio.h>